mohemiv/TCLtools/README.md

 cisco(config)# end
 ```

-Also you can monitor device performance with the following commands:
+In addition to, or instead of, you can view device performance with the following commands:

 ```
 cisco# show processes cpu | i Tcl